 Of particular interest are polymorphonuclear leukocytes (PMN) or neutrophil responses.
 PMNs are innate immune cells that are key determinants of disease following infection because their initial presence is required to control bacterial numbers, but their persistence in the lungs is detrimental to the host.
 PMN responses are dysregulated in aging; however, the pathways driving this are not well elucidated.
 We found that in young hosts, resistance to infection, PMN antibacterial function as well as pulmonary recruitment and resolution following pneumococcal pneumonia is controlled by the extracellular adenosine (EAD) pathway.
 EAD is produced by the sequential action of two exonucleosidases, CD39 and CD73, and can signal via four known adenosine receptors, that can be pro- or anti-inflammatory.
 Interestingly, we found that pneumococci can modulate host inflammatory responses by targeting the expression of EAD pathway components.

 We are using a variety of approaches including in vitro modeling of PMN responses from human donors, mouse models of infection as well as genetic manipulation of bacteria to elucidate the following: 1) How the EAD pathway shapes PMN responses during infection; 2) The role of the EAD pathway in age-driven immune dysregulation; 3) The role of PMNs and the EAD pathway in mounting protective memory responses following vaccination in young and aged hosts; 4) The S. pneumoniae virulence factors required to manipulate the EAD pathway.
-Elucidating the role of the EAD pathway in age-driven decline of PMN responses and vaccine efficacy has the potential of using adenosine-based therapies to combat infections in the elderly.
+Elucidating what drives the dysregulated immune responses during aging has the potential of using novel therapies to combat infections in the elderly.